EE contract and billing

 Your contract sets out the relationship between you, the customer and EE Broadband.
 This kind of contract is called a Service Level Agreement (SLA).
 It sets out what each party should expect from the relationship.
 In this section we will take a look at some of the things you can find in an EE Broadband SLA.

-An EE Broadband contract lasts for 18 months.
-After the first 14 days of your contract you own the broadband equipment and Apple TV box if you chose a package which includes one.
+An EE Broadband contract lasts for 24 months.
+After the first 14 days of your contract you own the broadband equipment – and the Apple TV box if you chose a package which includes one.
 There is no set-up fee unless you need a new phone line, in which case you will be charged an installation fee.

 Your contract will show you what you get from your package.
 This will be a telephone line, any call add-ons you have chosen and one of its broadband options, plus an Apple TV box if your package includes one.
 Line rental is included in the price of your chosen package because a phone line is required for your broadband connection.

 EE broadband offers a fairly comprehensive range of broadband packages.
-You can get standard, 10Mbps ADSL broadband, or if you need a faster connection there are four fibre broadband options with speeds of either 36Mbps, 67Mbps, 145Mbps or 300Mbps.
+You can get standard, 10Mbps standard ADSL broadband, or if you need a faster connection there are two widely available fibre broadband options with speeds of either 36Mbps or 67Mbps.
+Plus, if you are in an area that can get them, you can also choose one of the ultrafast fibre speeds offering 100Mbps, 300Mbps or 900Mbps.
 You will need to run a postcode check on the EE Broadband website to find out which speeds are available in your area.

 Your phone number, and other details such as any extras you have added are also shown in the contract.

 It can take up to 30 days for your service to be activated.
 During this time your router should arrive in the post.
 If you already have a phone line, then you can set up the router yourself by following the simple instructions.
 If you have no phone line, an engineer will need to install a line before your service is activated.
 Equally, if you choose an ultrafast of 100Mbps or more, you may need an engineer to carry out the installation.